SahadevPoudel/Colorectal-disease-classification-via-Localization-Guided-Feature-Representation/README.md

  **Train**

-To train the model on the datasets, put the desire datasets on the following structure, Datasets / (Training, validation , Testing )
+To train the model on the datasets, put the desire dataset on the following structure, Dataset / (Training, validation , Testing )

      python main.py --mode train --dataroot /...../Datasets --dataset_type Colorectal --epoch 100 --checkckpt_dir ./saved_model --plot yes --batch_size 16 --lr 0.001

 **Test**

-To test the trained model on the dataset, load the model from the checkpoint directory and provide the datasets path.
+To test the trained model on the dataset, load the model from the checkpoint directory and provide the dataset path.

       python main.py --mode test --dataroot /...../Datasets --dataset_type Colorectal --load_model /...../model.h5